stsiwo/e-commerce-starter-kits/details.md

   - use Redux-Saga for side effects (e.g., CRUD operation to APIs). technically, this is optional. you don't need to use this at all. for example, you can implement sending a request in UI components. if your project is relative samll, you can do this, so you can save a lot of time.
     But this is not scalable solution, and too many reponsibility on UI components so I decided to enclose side effect logic into different modules.

+#### Performance

-to optimize the performance on any ReactJS project, we can do the following if necessary:
+To optimize the performance on any ReactJS project, we can do the following if necessary:

   - use 'useMemo' for values and 'useCallback' for functions to avoid re-created every time the component is rendered.